Support and distribution inference from noisy data: Estimation of the support

-When $\kappa <1$ and $G\in\Lcal(\kappa, S, \Hcal)$, the support of $G$ is not compact.
+When $\rho > 1$, the support of $G$ is not compact.
 Since we allow the support to be a non-compact set, we define a truncated loss function as in~\cite{GPVW12}.
-For any $\Kcal$ compact subset of $\Rbb^D$ and for any $S_1$, $S_2$ subsets of $\Rbb^D$, the truncated loss function is
+We fix $\Kcal$ a compact subset of $\Rbb^D$ (which can be arbitrarily large) and for any $S_1$, $S_2$ subsets of $\Rbb^D$, the truncated loss function is